kevgo/has/README.md

 has [no] <condition>
 ```

+`has` indicates the result of the check through its exit code, `0` meaning
-The optional `no` argument inverts the condition, i.e. checks for absence of the
+success.
+The optional `no` argument inverts the condition, i.e. checks for
-condition.
+absence of the condition.

 ### files